 The Soca River looks nice, doesn't it?
-Crystalline emerald waters, fresh from the mountains.
-It's tempting to jump in, isn't it?
+Emerald water, fresh from the mountains.
+Might be tempting to jump in.

 There are two species of venomous snakes in Slovenia, the horned viper and the asp viper.

 It's very unlikely you'll be bitten.
 But if you are, note well the appearance of the snake and seek help immediately.

 Bites are hardly lethal, and you probably won't even need antiserum.
 But it's better to play it safe regardless.

 There are also bears in Slovenia, but attacks are exceedingly rare.
 If a bear knows you're coming it will usually scamper away.
 Try to make plenty of noise when hiking.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.